Generative Adversarial Networks via a Composite Annealing of Noise and Diffusion: Stabilization of GAN training via noisy scale-space

-where $k \odot^{(t)}$ denotes the $t$-times convolution with kernel $k$, and $k\odot^{(0)}\epsilon_{t}=\epsilon_{t}$.
+where $k \ast^{(t)}$ denotes the $t$-times convolution with kernel $k$, and $k\ast^{(0)}\epsilon_{t}=\epsilon_{t}$.
 Thus, our noisy scale-space balances the variances of the data-term and the noise-terms using the smoothing.
 A finding is that we can keep the data variance using a constant $\sigma$ as demonstrated in Figure~\ref{fig:image_variance}.
-Eq.(\ref{eq:noisy_scale-space:closed}) also shows that the noisy scale-space replaces the high-frequency information in data by a set of noises with the corresponding frequencies.
-In the following section, we demonstrate this property using a synthetic data-set.
+Equation (\ref{eq:noisy_scale-space:closed}) also shows that the noisy scale-space replaces the high-frequency information in data by a set of noises with the corresponding frequencies.
+We demonstrate this property using a synthetic dataset in the following section.